pedvide/simetuc/README.rst

    Meijerink, A. `Modeling Blue to UV Upconversion in β-NaYF4:
    Tm3+ <http://pubs.rsc.org/en/Content/ArticleLanding/2016/CP/C6CP04347J#!divAbstract>`__

-If you use this sofware in a scientific publication, please cite the appropiate articles above.
+If you use this software in a scientific publication, please cite the appropriate articles above.

 Acknowledgments
 ---------------